Skip to main content

 Major Trails And Attractions

 The Blackdown Hills offer extensive opportunities for walking, cycling, and horse riding through a quiet, atmospheric landscape of wooded combes, traditional farmland, and upland heath.
 The Blackdown Hills section of the Two Moors Way long-distance footpath passes through the area, providing a waymarked route for multi-day walkers.
 The summit of Wellington Monument, a tall obelisk erected to commemorate the Duke of Wellington's victory at Waterloo, offers panoramic views across Devon and Somerset from its position on the plateau edge.
 The ancient woodland of the Neroche Forest at Castle Neroche has been enhanced with waymarked trails and interpretive features.
 The characteristic deep, narrow lanes of the Blackdowns are particularly appreciated by cyclists seeking quiet routes.
-The village of Hemyock, with its castle remains, is a popular historical attraction within the AONB.
+The village of Hemyock, with its castle remains, is a popular historical attraction within the National Landscape.

 Visitor Facilities And Travel